 What Does Cleaned Mean in Mailchimp?

 A clean contact in Mailchimp is an email address that is automatically deleted from your active mailing list since it is unreachable.
 They have email addresses that have hard-bounced or soft-bounced multiple times, making it impossible for them to receive further emails from your campaign.
 When Mailchimp tags a contact as “cleaned” it flags the email address as undeliverable because of recurring problems.
-From then on, Mailchimp ceases to send out emails to it to avoid further issues.
+From then on, Mailchimp ceased to send out emails to it to avoid further issues.
 This boosts your sender’s reputation, protection, and overall deliverability rates.

 Let’s learn more about these terms: